StackVista/stackstate-docs/setup/otel/sampling.md

 * Efficient
 * Simple to configure

-But a down side is that it is impossible to make sampling decissions on an entire trace, for example to sample all failed traces and only a small selection of the successful traces.
+But a down side is that it is impossible to make sampling decisions on an entire trace, for example to sample all failed traces and only a small selection of the successful traces.

 To enable head sampling configure the processor and include it in the pipelines.
 This example samples 1 out of 4 traces based on the trace id: